Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Discussion and Review: Ricci Flow, Thermodynamics and Gravity

+However, we should stress that this similarity only includes a part of fundamental viewpoints in the Wiener fractal gravity.
+In fact, there is a vast distinction between Horava's theory and the Wiener fractal gravity in their basic theoretical strategies and the mathematics of the formulation; The Wiener fractal gravity extracts the Einstein-Hilbert action as an approximate consequence of the Ricci flow, but it is fundamentally supposed in the Horava-Lifshitz gravity.
+In addition, the former includes non-local terms at high energy levels, but the latter is a local theory.
+Apart from all these differences, the Wiener fractal gravity is a semi-classical theory and does not contain quantum fluctuations of the metric components in its present form, while the Horava-Lifshitz gravity is essentially a theory for quantum gravity.

-Actually, Horava's theory respects some significant admitted properties for quantum field theory such as the necessity for the Lagrangian density to only consist of local terms and to maintain the renormalizability of the theory by power-counting at the Lifshitz point $z=3$, but the Wiener fractal gravity is a highly non-local theory at high energy levels which does not even admit a definite form of Lagrangian density in its original expression.
-Although both try to remove the problem of obtaining a consistent theory of gravity within the path-integral formulation, and also both address the problem to breaking the (local) Lorentz symmetry and general diffeomorphism invariance of the theory, but the Horava's strategy to overcome the subtlety is somehow active.
+Actually, Horava's theory respects some significant admitted properties for quantum field theory such as the necessity for the Lagrangian density to only consist of local terms and to maintain the renormalizability of the theory by power-counting at the Lifshitz point $z=3$, but the Wiener fractal gravity is a highly non-local theory at high energy levels which does not even admit a definite form of the Lagrangian density in its original expression.
+Although both try to achieve a consistent theory of (quantum) gravity within the path-integral formulation and also both address the breaking of the (local) Lorentz symmetry and general diffeomorphism invariance of the theory, Horava's strategy to overcome the renormalizability problem is somehow active.
 He breaks the Lorentz invariance (and diffeomorphism invariance) by hand, puts forward the fixed Lifshitz point $z=3$ according to some evidence coming from condensed matter, and introduces and incorporates some foliation-preserving diffeomorphism invariant terms for bringing gravity into the quantum field theory in some renormalizable manner.